microsoft/promptflow/examples/flows/evaluation/eval-flow-for-single-turn/README.md

 ## Prerequisites

 - Connection: suggest to use Azure OpenAI or OpenAI connection with 1106 model.
-If you use the 1106 chat model, then please assign {"type":"json_object"} value to response_format for these nodes: answer_quality, creativity, context_recall, context_precision, answer_relevancy, answer_correctness.
+If you use the 1106 chat model, then please assign {"type":"json_object"} value to response_format for these nodes: answer_quality, creativity, context_recall, context_precision, answer_relevance, answer_correctness.

 ## Tools used in this flow
 - LLM tool